taharallouche/Social-Ranking-Manipulability/README.md

 **Repository:**\
 This repository contains the julia code used in the simulations.
-It uses the CBC optimizer for linear optimization.
+It uses JuMP with the [CBC optimizer](https://github.com/jump-dev/Cbc.jl) for linear optimization.

 A related R package for usual social ranking operations can be found on [CRAN](https://cran.r-project.org/web/packages/socialranking/index.html).